C. Dale White

 Bishop C. Dale White

-Dr. White published over 150 articles, pamphlets and curriculum units, primarily on issues which require an interpretation of ethical, psychological, and theological data.
-He was editor of Dialogue in Medicine and Theology and for a number of years he wrote a column for Teens in Together and United Methodists Today.
-His most recent book is Making a Just Peace: Human Rights and Domination Systems (1998: Cokesbury).
-In 1966 he was a delegate to the U. N. Population Conference in Yugoslavia and was lecturer at the 1967 International Church and Society Conference in Germany.
-He was a delegate to the 1972 and 1976 General Conferences and is a member of World Methodist Council.
-His honors include the Distinguished Alumnus Award from Boston University School of Theology; the Academy of Distinguished Alumni of Boston University Graduate School; the Doctor of Ministry degree from Morningside College; and the Doctor of Humane Letters, Centenary College.
+Dr. White published over 150 articles, pamphlets, and curriculum units, primarily on issues that required an interpretation of ethical, psychological, and theological data.
+He was editor of Dialogue in Medicine and Theology and for a number of years, he wrote a column for Teens in Together and United Methodists Today.
+His most recent book was Making a Just Peace: Human Rights and Domination Systems (1998: Cokesbury).
+In 1966 he was a delegate to the U. N. Population Conference in Yugoslavia and was a lecturer at the 1967 International Church and Society Conference in Germany.
+He was a delegate to the 1972 and 1976 General Conferences and was a member of the World Methodist Council.
+His honors included the Distinguished Alumnus Award from Boston University School of Theology; the Academy of Distinguished Alumni of Boston University Graduate School; the Doctor of Ministry degree from Morningside College; and the Doctor of Humane Letters, Centenary College.

-In 1976 C. Dale White was elected a bishop by the Northeastern Jurisdictional Conference and he was assigned to the New Jersey Area.
+In 1976, C. Dale White was elected a bishop by the Northeastern Jurisdictional Conference and he was assigned to the New Jersey Area.
 In 1984 he was assigned to the New York Area.
-Bishop White is a former director of the General Board of Global Ministries.
-He is also a member of the Board of Center for Theology and Public Policy, Pax World, the International Coordinating Committee for Religion and the Earth, and Population Communications International.
+Bishop White was a former director of the General Board of Global Ministries.
+He was also a member of the Board of Center for Theology and Public Policy, Pax World, the International Coordinating Committee for Religion and the Earth, and Population Communications International.

 Bishop White retired September 1, 1992, at which time he undertook responsibilities as Consultant to the General Board of Global Ministries, World Division, coordinating the Africa Advocacy Project.
 For two years he directed the Urban Gardening Demonstration Project at the Scarritt-Bennett Center in Nashville.
 For four years he was pastor of St. Paul's UMC in Newport, RI.